godotengine/godot-docs/classes/class_projectsettings.rst

 Maximum number of uniform sets that will be cached by the 2D renderer when batching draw calls.

-\ **Note:** A project that uses a large number of unique sprite textures per frame may benefit from increasing this value.
+\ **Note:** Increasing this value can improve performance if the project renders many unique sprite textures every frame.

 .. rst-class:: classref-item-separator